Lin Shuangwen rebellion

 The Lin Shuangwen rebellion (林爽文事件 (Lîm Sóng-bûn sū-kiāⁿ, Lin Shuangwen Incident)) occurred in 1787–1788 in Taiwan under the rule of the Qing dynasty.
 The rebellion was started by the rebel Lin Shuangwen and was pacified by the Qianlong Emperor.
 Lin Shuangwen was then executed.

-It started when the Qing Taiwan governor Sun Jingsui (孙景燧) outlawed the Tiandihui society and arrested Lin Shuangwen's uncles.
+It started when the Qing Taiwan governor Sun Jingsui (孫景燧) outlawed the Tiandihui society and arrested Lin Shuangwen's uncles.
 Lin then murdered Sun and formed an army to resist.
 Lin's forces which were mostly Zhangzhou people attacked several Taiwan sites, and fought militias mostly made out of Quanzhou and Hakka people, however some Quanzhou fought on Lin's side and some Zhangzhou people were on the Qing side.
 The Qing sent troops to quell the rebellion and execute Lin and the rebels.

 Events

 Predecessors

 Zhangzhou militias under Zhu Yigui rebelled against the Qing in 1721 and fought against militias mostly composed of Quanzhou and Hakka people.